.243 Win vs .270 Win – Cartridge Comparison

 50019301891.9

-We have also compiled the limit for supersonic flight for each round that we compiled and taken the average for each cartridge.
+We have also calculated the supersonic flight limits for each round and averaged them for each cartridge.

 F-18 fighter going transonic